 Most of Yellowstone is located in northwestern Wyoming, but some areas of the park also spread across southern Montana and eastern Idaho.

-You will need a car as there is no public transport.
-Most roads are closed to vehicles during the winter months due to heavy snowfall, except the road to Mammoth Hot Springs.
+There is no public transport within Yellowstone, so you will need a car to get around.
+Most roads are closed to vehicles during the winter months due to heavy snowfall, excluding the road to Mammoth Hot Springs, which is maintained for winter travel.
 There are five entrance points that loop around the park’s main landmarks and it can take hours to drive between them.
 Always check road and park conditions before you set off.

 The best time of year to visit Yellowstone is spring through to early fall as the weather is mild and perfect for hiking.
 There are also fewer road closures.
 There is limited access to the park during winter due to weather conditions, but the cooler months can be a great time to see wildlife in the Lamar Valley.